Table of Contents

 In the time travel television series Dark, the Emerald Tablet remains the foundation for the work of medieval alchemists.
 A painting of the tablet, with a triquetra symbol added on the bottom, is featured many times throughout the series.
 It’s also depicted as a tattoo on one of the characters in the story, as well as on the metal door in the caves, which is significant to the plot.

-Because of the cultural influences between Egypt and Greece, Thoth was adopted by the Greeks as their god Hermes, hence the Emerald Tablet of Hermes.
-In Europe, the Emerald Tablet of Thoth became influential in philosophical, religious and occult beliefs throughout the Middle Ages and the Renaissance—and will likely to continue to capture the imagination of many creatives in our modern times.
+Because of the cultural influences between Egypt and Greece following the conquest of Egypt by Alexander the Great, Thoth was adopted by the Greeks as their god Hermes, hence the Emerald Tablet of Hermes.
+In Europe, the Emerald Tablet of Thoth became influential in philosophical, religious and occult beliefs throughout the Middle Ages and the Renaissance—and will likely continue to capture the imagination of many creatives in our modern times.